KBlixt/subcleaner/regex/README.txt

 regex configs can run against the same subtitle.
 You can disable all default configs in the subcleaner.conf file.

-Regex configs need to have to .conf extension.
+Regex configs need to have to a .conf extension.
-Configs starting with a "." will be ignored.
+Configs starting with a "." will be also be ignored.

-Use one of the default configs as template to avoid unwanted results.
+Use one of the default configs as a template to avoid unwanted results.